LSMBO/spectra-comp/README.md

 * Precursor delta Moz: the delta (+- Moz), it will be used for the precursor moz.
 * Fragment delta Moz: the delta (+- Moz), it will be used for the fragments moz.
 * Delta retention time: the delta retention time (-+ in secondes).
-* Number of minimum peaks: the minimum number of peaks that matched between the reference spectrum and the tested specrum(same Moz and RT) .
+* Number of minimum peaks: the minimum number of peaks that matched between the reference spectrum and the tested spectrum.
 * Number of peaks: the number of peaks that matched: for the tested spectra if a value is present for the same peak of reference spectra, we keep the most intense value of intensity.
 * Minimum theta: this value is computed as <code>Math.cos(Math.toRadians(thetaMin))</code>